 You only have a limited amount of time to appeal at each stage of the process.
 If you miss a deadline, you may need to start your case over again by reapplying for benefits.
 Contact our disability attorneys for more information on appealing for disability benefits.

-At the Law Firm of Flora Templeton Stuart, we assist our disabled clients in obtaining medical treatment—even if they don’t have insurance.
+At Flora Templeton Stuart Accident Injury Lawyers, we assist our disabled clients in obtaining medical treatment—even if they don’t have insurance.
 We help our clients find physicians, community centers, hospitals, and mental health centers so they can obtain the treatment they desperately need and so we can document their conditions and build a strong disability case.

 We can assist our disabled clients in getting help to purchase prescriptions even if they do not have insurance.

-The Law Firm of Flora Templeton Stuart works on a contingency fee basis.
+Flora Templeton Stuart Accident Injury Lawyers works on a contingency fee basis.
 That means we only get paid if you get paid in your SSD case.
 Federal law mandates that disability lawyers are only paid from your past-due disability benefits.
 There are no fees, costs or expenses unless we win your disability case and recover the benefits you deserve.
 Call Warren and Barren County, Kentucky Social Security disability attorney Flora Templeton Stuart at (888) 782-9090 for a free initial consultation twenty-four hours a day/seven days a week.